-It is important to understand the difference between the two terms and that they are different.
+It is important to understand the difference between the two terms to effectively maximise all there is to them.

-And that’s is why I will be clearing all misconceptions and helping you to better understand the difference between Search Engine Optimization and Search Engine Marketing.
+And that’s is why I will be clearing all misconceptions and helping you to understand the difference between SEO (Search Engine Optimization) and SEM (Search Engine Marketing).

 We have a course that teaches SEM and SEO for beginners, you can click here to learn more about our digital marketing course and how you can grow your business using the various digital tools.

 SEO is about optimising your website to get better rankings in the search results while SEM goes beyond SEO and includes PPC (Pay-per-click) advertising.

 Let’s look at these two search engine terms in more details.

-For the goal of doing a comparison between SEO and SEM, it is important to start with the meaning of SEO so that it is clear for everyone what the difference between the two is.
+To clearly state out the difference between SEO and SEM, it is important to start with the meaning of SEO.

 What is SEO?